Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Run a Traceflow' and the resource 'trace a packet's path through the NSX overlay', distinguishing it from siblings like get_traceflow_result which retrieves results.
+The description clearly states the tool's purpose: 'Run a Traceflow to trace a packet's path through the NSX overlay.'
+It specifies that it injects a synthetic probe and returns hop-by-hop observations.
+This distinguishes it from siblings like get_traceflow_result, which retrieves previously run traceflow results.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.